daostack/access_control/docs/blog-post.md

 We created a contract that tracks which accounts are in possesion of which keys.

-Keys can have the following features:
+Keys can have the following characterisitics:

 1. Is the key assignable to other accounts?
 2. From what time it can be used? (can be immediately)